Forces that Shaped Ancient Greek Cities and Culture

 Landscape

 This made it difficult for one ruler to maintain command or exploit the community.
 Citizens did not need to rely on the powers or resources of a king to protect them as the terrain naturally fortified their homes and farms.
-Naturally, a more independent, self-reliant attitude, grounded in personal independence and autonomy, seemed to develop as a core principle amongst individuals in these communities.
+Naturally, a more independent, self-reliant attitude, grounded in personal independence and autonomy, seemed to develop as a core principle amongst individuals in this type of community.

 The ancient Greeks maintained strong bonds with the natural landscape, which was critical to helping Greek cities thrive.
 The beautiful caves, grottos, mountains, vegetation, blue oceans, and natural springs created an idyllic environment for them to live in.
 Being surrounded by these elements constantly reminded them of the beauty in the world.
 It prompted religious experiences that could elevate or catalyze man's consideration of different thought forms.

-As the culture grew in these conditions, its internal governing political philosophies and societies also did.
+As the culture grew in these conditions, its internal governing political philosophies and societies grew with it.
 It seemed to have dissolved many of the delusions of the quasi-divine monarchs and evolved a more humanistic and democratic approach.
 A new democratic political system was developed to serve these modest communities and preserve citizens' freedoms.

-We should consider integrating nature instead of designing built structures when planning our new communities and revisiting existing cities.
+We should consider integrating nature through parks and public spaces instead of designing built structures when planning our new communities and revisiting existing ones.

 The Greek Polis